devanshiverma123/waste-recognition/README.md

 * Training the Model

-The model is trained on 50 epochs with a callback function, with the condition of setting the base accuracy as 83%.
-Once a validation accuracy of 83% is achieved, the model will stop training if in any epoch, the accuracy goes below this point.
+The model is trained on 50 epochs with a callback function, that will stop training the model if the validation accuracy decreases consecutively for 3 epochs.

 * Testing the Model